 New Applicants: Get all the value you can from your ASHA certification and membership.
 Apply between January 1 – August 31 with ASHA’s New Professional Membership Package and receive up to 24 months of membership for the price of 12 months.

 NSSLHA Conversion: $286

 For members of NSSLHA who have held NSSLHA membership for two consecutive years at the time of graduation, and who are applying for ASHA membership and certification by August 31 of the year following graduation.

 For individuals who are not eligible for the NSSLHA Conversion.

 For individuals desiring to become certified without membership in the Association.

 Dual Certification: $256

 For individuals already certified or in the process of certification in one area who wish to apply for certification in the other area.
 Note: Individuals who apply for certification in both areas at the same time pay fees for single area certification application only.

 The maintenance of your certification and/or membership, in addition to continuing professional development requirements (if applicable), is dependent upon payment of your annual dues and fees.

-Consult the Audiology Certification Handbook [PDF] or contact the Action Center at 800-498-2071 with any questions about applying for ASHA certification.
+Contact the Action Center at 800-498-2071 with any questions about applying for ASHA certification.